netzfabrik/facebook/README.md

 From now on you should be able to add all social Plugins available in this module.

-## Plugins available in this module
+## Viewhelper available in this module

 The following viewhelpers are available in this module: